Rcrossmeister/RLQG/README.md

 python evaluation/eval.py --input_dir [path-to-QA-file]
 ```

-If you are using the quick start script, you are expected to obtain the experimental results in Table 2 in our paper, looks like follows:
+If you are using the quick start script, you are expected to obtain the experimental results in Table 2 in our paper, which looks like follows:

 ```
 ============================ Practical Eval ============================